Ransomware 101 Part 1: A Growing Threat to Financial Services Firms

 - Next, we’ll examine how to prevent and detect ransomware attacks.
 It will answer the question, “How should we protect ourselves?”

-- Finally, we’ll explore how to respond after an attack.
+- We’ll explore how to respond after an attack.
 It will answer the question, “We’ve been hit, what should we do now?”

 A serious and growing problem